Weyaaron/nvim-training/Readme.md

 	enable_counters = true, -- Enables/Disables counters in tasks that support counters.
 	enable_events = true, -- Enables/Disables events.
 	enable_registers = false, -- Enables/Disables registers.
-Since this option complicates a lot of tasks, it is disabled by default. enable_highlights = true, --Enables/Disables highlights.
+Since this option complicates a lot of tasks, it is disabled by default. enable_repeat_on_failure = false, -- Enables/Disables wether the current task will be repeated (exactly) if it failed.
+Failures will be counted regardless. enable_highlights = true, --Enables/Disables highlights.
 Care is taken to ensure that tasks are possible without them. event_storage_directory_path= vim.fn.stdpath("data") .. "/nvim-training/", -- The path used to store events. logging_args = {